hvpham-yorku/HealthQuest/doc/sprint2/standup.md

 - **Worked on:**
   - Began basic implementation of the assigned user story (not yet pushed).
 - **Next Steps:**
-  - Continue progress on the user story.
+  - Continue progress on the darkmode and user profile stories.
 - **Estimated Completion:** User story by November 30; burndown chart after task completion.
 - **Blockers:**
   - External workload for the user story.